HungerHa/libreelec_addon_argononecontrol/README.md

 - Select the ZIP file and press OK
 - After the first installation: Ignore the “Device Configuration Error” teaser message and reboot to enable the UART, IR and I2C modules

-Within Addons list, the ArgonForty Device Configuration add-on should be available now.
+Within Add-ons list, the Argon ONE Control add-on should be available now.
 There you can configure the fan control.
 The shutdown and reboot (double tab) should work now too.
 Please be patient, it will take a few seconds for the LED to turn off.

 ## Integration into the LibreELEC build environment (for Developers)